eveseat-plugins/.github/README.proposed.md

 This is the file used by composer to detail relevant information about your package.
 It is expected that this is kept up to date, including the authors section.
 In the future this file will also be parsed to populate plugin information on this page.

+## Contact
+Whether you want to start a new plugin in this organization, transfer an already existing one, or take over the maintenance of an abandoned plugin, please feel free to contact `@recursive_tree` or `@crypta_electrica` on the [SeAT Discord](https://discord.gg/VcUZRcnMYK).